The Nuclear-Isn't-Natural Myth

 Wind energy is formed by the uneven heating of our atmosphere by solar radiation.
 Thus, wind energy may be correctly understood to be an indirect result of solar nuclear by-product material.
 In fact, all weather on our planet owes it’s existence to solar nuclear by-product material.
 Even fossil fuels can be understood as solar nuclear by-product material which has been stored for millions of years in decay-transformed plant chemistry (coal and oil).
 Literally, all forms of energy we have at our disposal are the result of the energy made in the natural nuclear reactions of our Sun.

 One other common misunderstanding concerns the existence of radioactive elements we find everywhere in our world, breathe into our bodies with every breath, and eat in our foods with every meal.
 Stars do not only make gamma radiation, but also a number of radioactive elements releasing two other types of radiation.
-In total, there are no less than 14 naturally-occurring elements with radioactive isotopes to be found in our world.
+In total, there are no less than 29 naturally-occurring radioactive elements, containing more than 40 radioactive isotopes, to be found in our world.
 Most of these radioactive elements come from ancient super-novae and have been spread throughout our galaxy, including Uranium, Thorium, Radium, Bismuth, Polonium, Protactinium, Radon, Lead and Plutonium.
 In theory, all of these radioactive heavy elements were originally Uranium isotope 238 (U-238) spawned by the ancient supernovae.
 U-238 is radioactive and its decay chains, over billions of years, have produced the rest of these very heavy elements.

 Naturally occurring Plutonium has an interesting place in all of this.
 The incomprehensible force produced by supernovae releases a high concentration of free neutrons as well.
 About half of the freshly made U-238 in a supernova absorbs some of these neutrons and through two relatively rapid radioactive (Beta) decays becomes Plutonium isotope 239 (Pu-239).
 Plutonium has a relatively short radioactive half-life (compared to the age of a star) of 24,000 years.
 After no more than 10 half lives after it has been produced, a radioactive material has literally decayed itself into oblivion.
 It’s gone.
 All the primordial Pu-239 that was originally part of our planet was gone after about 250,000 years.